University of Hull: Faculty of Business, Law & Politics

 Established in August 1999, Hull University Business School has around 3,500 students from over 100 countries.
 Students are taught at the Hull campus, with additional MBA students taught overseas.
 On the Hull campus, the school occupies refurbished listed buildings on the West Campus which were opened in 2005.
 The Logistics Institute was completed in September 2007, and officially launched in March 2008.

-In 2011, following accreditation by the AMBA, EQUIS and AACSB, the Business School became the first in Yorkshire, and the 13th in the UK, to achieve "triple crown accreditation" status.
+In 2011, following accreditation by the AMBA, EQUIS and AACSB, the business school became the first in Yorkshire, and the 13th in the UK, to achieve "triple crown accreditation" status.
+As of 2023, the school remains accredited by AMBA and AACSB.

 Wilberforce Institute

 The Wilberforce Institute, patron Archbishop Emeritus Desmond Tutu, for the study of Slavery and Emancipation (WISE) is located in Oriel Chambers on the High Street in Hull's Old Town, adjacent to Wilberforce House.
 It undertakes graduate research in the field of slavery and human rights.

 Maritime Historical Studies Centre

 The university's Maritime Historical Studies Centre provides a BA in History and Maritime History, an online Diploma in Maritime History and PhD research in Maritime History.
 The centre is located in the Hull's Old Town in Blaydes House.
 Its director is David J Starkey.